brooks42/pkto/README.md

 **Q: The DFC Kadabra has an ability that triggers when it enters the battlefield.
 That can't happen, so why is it there?**

 **A**: We want to be consistent with the DFC cards having the same abilities on the front and back sides.
-This also opens up potential design space for future generations if we want to have an effect that has cards enter already evolved.
+It can also happen if you were to make a copy of Kadabra.

 **Q: Why isn't [insert favorite Pokémon here] the color I think it should be?
 Your colors are bad and you should feel bad.**